History of computing: Personal computers

-The 1980s brought about significant advances with microprocessor that greatly impacted the fields of engineering and other sciences.
+The 1980s brought about significant advances with microprocessors that greatly impacted the fields of engineering and other sciences.
 The Motorola 68000 microprocessor had a processing speed that was far superior to the other microprocessors being used at the time.
 Because of this, having a newer, faster microprocessor allowed for the newer microcomputers that came along after to be more efficient in the amount of computing they were able to do.
 This was evident in the 1983 release of the Apple Lisa.
 The Lisa was one of the first personal computers with a graphical user interface (GUI) that was sold commercially.
 It ran on the Motorola 68000 CPU and used both dual floppy disk drives and a 5 MB hard drive for storage.
 The machine also had 1MB of RAM used for running software from disk without rereading the disk persistently.
-After the failure of the Lisa in terms of sales, Apple released its first Macintosh computer, still running on the Motorola 68000 microprocessor, but with only 128KB of RAM, one floppy drive, and no hard drive in order to lower the price.
+After the failure of the Lisa in terms of sales, Apple released its first Macintosh computer, still running on the Motorola 68000 microprocessor, but with only 128KB of RAM, one floppy drive, and no hard drive to lower the price.

-In the late 1980s and early 1990s, we see more advancements with computers becoming more useful for actual computational purposes.
+In the late 1980s and early 1990s, computers became more useful for personal and work purposes, such as word processing.
 In 1989, Apple released the Macintosh Portable, it weighed 7.3 kg and was extremely expensive, costing US$7,300.
-At launch it was one of the most powerful laptops available, but due to the price and weight, it was not met with great success, and was discontinued only two years later.
+At launch, it was one of the most powerful laptops available, but due to the price and weight, it was not met with great success and was discontinued only two years later.
 That same year Intel introduced the Touchstone Delta supercomputer, which had 512 microprocessors.
 This technological advancement was very significant, as it was used as a model for some of the fastest multi-processor systems in the world.
-It was even used as a prototype for Caltech researchers, who used the model for projects like real time processing of satellite images and simulating molecular models for various fields of research.
+It was even used as a prototype for Caltech researchers, who used the model for projects like real-time processing of satellite images and simulating molecular models for various fields of research.